NicoMarquez2/Wordle/back-end/README.md

 # Wordle clone app (BackEnd)

-This project was made with Node.JS, Express and PostresSQL
+This project was made with Node.JS, Express, PostresSQL and Sequelize

 ## Config data base